Protective Orders And Peace Orders

 One of the most common ways a protective order is broken is to try to talk to or otherwise contact one of the named parties.

-For example, if a Maryland judge or Commissioner has issued a “no contact” requirement as part of the protective order, then texting from one party to another would break the protective order.
+For example, if a Maryland judge or commissioner has issued a “no contact” requirement as part of the protective order, then texting from one party to another would break the protective order.

 If the court becomes aware of protective order violations, then the violator can face misdemeanor charges with up to 180 days in jail, probation, and possibly other ramifications, as well.